Italy: Sport

 The Azzurri in 2012.
 Football is the most popular sport in Italy.

 The most popular sport is football.
 Italy's team is one of the most successful, with four World Cup victories (1934, 1938, 1982, and 2006) and two UEFA Euro victories (1968 and 2020).
 Italian clubs have won 48 major European trophies, making Italy the second most successful country in Europe, after Spain.
 Italy's top league is Serie A and is followed by millions of fans around the world.

 Other popular team sports include basketball, volleyball, and rugby.
 Italy's male and female national volleyball teams are often featured among the world's best.
 The men's team won three consecutive World Championships (in 1990, 1994, and 1998).
 Italy men's basketball team's best results were gold at EuroBasket 1983 and 1999, and silver at the 2004 Olympics.
 Lega Basket Serie A is one of the most competitive in Europe.
 The Italy national rugby union team competes in the Six Nations Championship, and at the Rugby World Cup.

 Among individual sports, bicycle racing is popular; Italians have won the UCI World Championships more than any other country, except Belgium.
 The Giro d'Italia is a cycling race held every May and one of the three Grand Tours.
 Alpine skiing is a widespread sport, and the country is a popular skiing destination.
 Italian skiers achieve good results in Winter Olympic Games and the Alpine Ski World Cup.
 Tennis has a significant following: it is the fourth most practised sport.
 The Rome Masters, founded in 1930, is one of the most prestigious tennis tournaments.
-Italian players won the Davis Cup in 1976, 2023, and 2024 and the Fed Cup in 2006, 2009, 2010, 2013, and 2024.
+Italian players won the Davis Cup 4 times (1976, 2023, 2024 and 2025) and the Billie Jean King Cup 6 times (2006, 2009, 2010, 2013, 2024 and 2025).